MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/detailed-step-by-step-installation-guide.md

 7. On this screen, you will select the data resiliency and disaster recovery options.

 > [!Note]
 > The Disaster Recovery options come at a cost.
-Please refer to the [**pricing Calculator**] (https://communitytraining.microsoft.com/pricing/)to get an estimate of the cost.
+Please refer to the [**pricing Calculator**](https://communitytraining.microsoft.com/pricing/) to get an estimate of the cost.

 > [!Note]
 > The decision to have a disaster recovery needs to be made at installation.
 This option can **NOT** be changed later.